-A pass in 5 different subjects as follows:

-- ★ Two (2) subjects on NSSCAS level with a "d" average or higher.
-Specifically, these subjects must be Chemistry and Mathematics - ★ Three (3) subjects on NSSCO level with "C" average or higher.
-Which must include either Physics or biology, or both, and
+- ★ A pass in 5 different subjects as follows: - o Two (2) subjects on NSSCAS level with a "d" symbol or higher.
+These subjects must be Chemistry and Mathematics - Three (3) subjects on NSSCO level with "C" symbol or higher. - Two of these subjects must be English and either Physics or Biology. - The remaining subject is selected from Physics or Biology or Computer Studies or Geography.